mossr/julia-tufte-beamer/README.md

 Install [pgfplots](https://ctan.org/pkg/pgfplots).

-We require pythontex 0.17, which was just recently tagged.
-You will probably have to update your version on texlive on miktex.
+We require pythontex, which you can get from texlive or miktex.
 Alternatively, you can download the latest version of pythontex from https://github.com/gpoore/pythontex.

 (Note that on arch-based systems, one should use tllocalmgr instead.)